jack-toast/gladexa_gh/README.md

 ![Lambda_function_handler_and_role_redux](https://github.com/jack-toast/gladexa/blob/master/images/Lambda_function_handler_and_role_redux.PNG?raw=true)

 Last and certainly least, the Review page.
-Just click *Create function*...
+Just click *Create function*

 ![Lambda_Review](https://github.com/jack-toast/gladexa/blob/master/images/Lambda_Review.PNG?raw=true)

 Congrats, have just created a Lambda function!

+### Return the ARN (top right of screen) to the army of squirrels.
+Do it now.

 Now we need to setup an S3 bucket to hold all of the datars.

 This part isn't hard, but I'm going to go watch Game of Thrones, so yeah, I'll be back tomorrow.